ymanerka/pipeproof/README.md

 PipeProof is written in Coq, a theorem prover/verification assistant.
-For example, Coq has been used to rigorously and formally verify mathematical theorems such as the four color theorem, and it has been used to produce C compilers which provably produce correct C code.
+For example, Coq has been used to rigorously and formally verify mathematical theorems such as the four color theorem, and it has been used to produce C compilers which provably produce correct machine code.
 PipeProof itself does not yet contain any verified theorems or processes.
 Nevertheless, we chose Coq to make for easier integration with other formal models written using Coq, and to leave open the possibility of formally proving the correctness of our PipeProof